 The Commission will consult with relevant government, industry and consumer groups in the conduct of its licensing functions through a public consultation process.
-Consequently, applications and/or
+Consequently, applications and/or supporting information will be made available on the Commission's website and in hard copy from the Commission's office for this purpose.

-If applicants believe that they are providing confidential information when completing this form, they should write "this information is confidential" after any such information.
+If applicants believe that they are providing confidential information when completing this form they should write "this information is confidential" after any such information.
 It is the applicant's responsibility to ensure this is clearly highlighted on the form.
 Applicants should also provide a 'non-confidential' version of the form capable of publication on the Commission's website.